Continental Resources posts first profit since pandemic

-U.S. shale producer Continental Resources Inc (CLR.N) reported on Wednesday its first quarterly profit since the pandemic on the back of higher prices for oil and gas and reinstated its dividend.
+(Reuters) -U.S. shale producer Continental Resources Inc reported on Wednesday its first quarterly profit since the pandemic on the back of higher prices for oil and gas and reinstated its dividend.

 U.S. crude rallied 27% to average about $58 a barrel in the quarter as vaccination rollouts gained pace and travel demand picked up, after the coronavirus pandemic sent the industry into a tailspin last year.